nicolasleger/https-everywhere/CONTRIBUTING.md

 HTTPS Everywhere includes tens of thousands of `rulesets`.
 Any one of these sites can change their HTTPS configuration at any time, so keeping HTTPS Everywhere usable is a task that requires constant maintenance.
 At the same time, HTTPS deployment on the web is becoming more and more widespread, thanks to projects like [Let's Encrypt](https://letsencrypt.org/).
 This is a very good thing, as it means the web is becoming a safer place!
 However, with each new `ruleset` that HTTPS Everywhere includes comes with an increase in both download size upon install and memory usage at runtime.
 Rather than adding new `rulesets`, we encourage potential contributors to look for broken `rulesets` and try to fix them first.

+Some `rulesets` have the attribute `platform="mixedcontent"`.
+These `rulesets` cause problems in browsers that enable active mixed-content (loading insecure resources in a secure page) blocking.
+When browsers started enforcing active mixed-content blocking, some sites started to break.
+That's why we introduced this tag.
+It is likely that many of these sites have fixed this historical problem, so we particularly encourage `ruleset` contributors to fix these `rulesets` first:

+    git grep -i mixedcontent src/chrome/content/rules

+## Testing

+A general workflow for testing sites that provide both HTTP and HTTPS follows.
+Open a version of the browser of your choice without HTTPS Everywhere loaded to the HTTP endpoint, alongside the browser with the latest code and rulesets for HTTPS Everywhere loaded to the HTTPS endpoint (as described in [README.md](README.md).)
+Click around and compare the look and functionality of both sites.

+If something fails to load or looks strange, you may be able to debug the problem by opening the network tab of your browser debugging tool.
+Modify the `ruleset` until you get it in a good state - you'll have to re-run the HTTPS Everywhere-equipped browser upon each change.

 ## New Rulesets

 If you want to create new `rulesets` to submit to us, we expect them to be in the s`rc/chrome/content/rules` directory.
 That directory also contains a useful script, `make-trivial-rule`, to create a simple `ruleset` for a specified domain.
 There is also a script called `utils/trivial-validate.py`, to check all the pending `rulesets` for several common errors and oversights.
 For example, if you wanted to make a `ruleset` for the `example.com` domain, you could run: